The Sustainable Development Goals (SDGs) and Global Health

 Our team works very closely with our scientific teams to strengthen the role of knowledge and innovation in the implementation of the SDGs.
 We also advise the government, local administrations, political parties, and private companies in Spain on how they can contribute to the full implementation of the SDGs in our country.

 ISGlobal is part of the UN Global Compact Spain to advance towards the achievement of the Sustainable Development Goals.
-We are also part of the Academic Advisory Board for the 2030 Agenda, set up by the Barcelona City Council to advise the city government on the definition of specific measures for implementing the SDGs in the city; the Alliance Catalonia 2030, a partnership between public and private entities promoted by the Generalitat de Catalunya; and the Advisory Council of the SDGs Observatory led by the “la Caixa” Foundation and Esade’s Center for Leadership.
+We are also part of the More Sustainable Barcelona Network and the Academic Advisory Board for the 2030 Agenda, set up by the Barcelona City Council to advise the city government on the definition of specific measures for implementing the SDGs in the city; the Alliance Catalonia 2030, a partnership between public and private entities promoted by the Generalitat de Catalunya; and the Advisory Council of the SDGs Observatory led by the “la Caixa” Foundation and Esade’s Center for Leadership.
 In the international sphere, ISGlobal, working with two academic institutions in China and in India, is coordinating the Health for All initiative within the framework of the Sustainable Development Solutions Network.
 Under the leadership of Professor Jeffrey Sachs and the Earth Institute at the University of Columbia (New York), this project promotes good practices and access to information to ensure the success of the SDGs.
 In addition to this work in the international domain, we are also part of the Advisory Board of the Spanish Network for Sustainable Development (REDS), the Spanish arm of the Health for All initiative.

 Our second major international project is the coordination of the European hub of Think_SDGs, the European Network of Global Health Policy Think Tanks for the SDGs.
 The aim of the network, which is led by the Geneva Institute of Global Health, is to foster collaboration between members in research and dissemination activities to accelerate the achievement of the health-related goals of the 2030 Agenda.